PriyaDambal/Opensource/README.md

 # Opensource commits
 This project helps development team to know the contribution of commits in opensource.

-**Objective**: Analyze the number patches submitted (committed done) by a specific user/development team to Gerrit, Android, GitLab.
+**Objective**: Analyze the number patches submitted (committed done) by a specific user/development team to Gerrit, Android, GitLab and GitHub.
 Which can be used by high level managers to analyze the performance of employees and teams.
 **Big Idea**:
 Opensource contribution helps to reduce the cost and the maintenance by leveraging learnings in the community.
 Periodically generating such reports helps to understand the development teams’ contributions and align for future corrections.
 Expanding it to larger organizations and automated dashboards help to reduce manual efforts.